loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

 these are deemed to be more informative, more legible, and somewhat better standardized across fonts than Glyph IDs (which are always specific to a given font file and meaningless outside that context).

-* OpenType Glyf Names are rather restricted as per [the spec](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html#2.f.i):
+* Syntactically speaking, OpenType Glyf Names are rather restricted as per [the spec](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html#2.f.i):

   > A glyph name may be up to 63 characters in length, must be entirely comprised of characters from the